Send the link below via email or IMCopy

 • For example, if a character is looking up at a clock, our POV shot should be tilted upward.
 We are trying to sell the "reality" of the scene.

-This clip will show a character looking up and from left to right.
+This clip will show Marty looking left to right.